Abdirahman Mohamed Abdullahi: UCID Party

 In 2005, Abdirahman was elected in the 2005 Somaliland parliamentary election to represent the Justice and Welfare Party (UCID) in Sahil.

-The UCID political party was the first opposition party formally formed in Somaliland, Somalia after the ruling United Peoples' Democratic Party (UDUB), while other politicians generally focused their opposition against the region's incumbent Egal administration (AHN).
+The UCID political party was the first opposition party formally formed in Somaliland after the ruling United Peoples' Democratic Party (UDUB), while other politicians generally focused their opposition against the region's incumbent Egal administration (AHN).
 UCID also supported the referendum which put the foundation for the multi-party system, a process which many politicians have opposed and saw favouring Egal (AHN).

 2005 Somaliland parliamentary election

 Somaliland held elections to an 82-member House of Representatives on 29 September 2005.
 It was the first multi-party parliamentary election conducted in Somaliland since 1991, when the civil war began.

 2017 Somaliland presidential election

 The 2017 Somaliland presidential election was the third direct presidential election since 2003, held nominally on 13 November 2017.
 The result was a victory for ruling Kulmiye party candidate Muse Bihi Abdi, who received 55% of the vote.
 Abdirahman received 41% of the vote.